GET VACCINATED, WIN SCHOLARSHIPS

 - The vaccine is free to everyone in the United States.

-Free transportation to and from COVID-19 vaccine appointments available to residents of Winnebago, Outagamie, and Calumet counties (Winnebago County Public Health)
+Need help traveling to get your vaccine?
+Free transportation to and from COVID-19 vaccine appointments is available to residents of Winnebago, Outagamie, and Calumet counties (Winnebago County Public Health)

 Wisconsinites can now call (844) 684-1064 (toll-free) for personal assistance with their vaccine-related questions.

 More COVID-19 vaccination resources from Advocate Aurora Health: